UNITED KINGDOM STATUTORY INSTRUMENT

 (a) for the definition of “the Regulation” substitute—

-““the Regulation” means Council Regulation (EC) No. 44/2001of 22nd December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters, as amended from time to time and as applied by the Agreement made on 19th October 2005 between the European Community and the Kingdom of Denmark on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters;”; and
+““the Regulation” means Council Regulation (EC) No. 44/2001of 22nd December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters, as amended from time to time and as applied by the Agreement made on 19th October 2005 between the European Community and the Kingdom of Denmark on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters8;”; and

 (b)